AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Such separation of subnets and routing tables provides you with the flexibility if you plan to use Spoke gateway also for FQDN functions.

-Why Do I Receive BGP Overlapping Address Alert Emails?
+Why do I receive BGP Overlapping Address Alert emails?
 -----------------------------------------------------------------------

 When Aviatrix Controller detects that on-prem propagated routes overlap or are a superset of Spoke VPC/VNet